Cancer of the prostate is more common than skin cancer and the most common tumor in men in the US.

 It has been shown that nutrition plays a key role in the prevention of chronic diseases such as obesity, cardiovascular disease, diabetes, and cancer.

-One of the aspects that characterizes a healthy diet is a high intake of vegetables and fruits, as both are flavonoid-rich foods.
+One of the aspects that characterize a healthy diet is a high intake of vegetables and fruits, as both are flavonoid-rich foods.